Skip to Content

 In the 17th century, their guarding skills while protecting the King’s castle won them the title of the Royal dogs of France.

 Do you want to learn more about the Pyr?
-Check out this article, 11 Reasons Why Great Pyrenees Are Good Dogs.
+Check out this article, 11 Reasons Why the Great Pyrenees Are Good Dogs.

 The reduction in sheep predators caused a significant decrease in Pyrs numbers.
 However, their arrival in the US aided in the revival of this breed.
 They were registered with the AKC in 1933.